travis-ci/docs-travis-ci-com/user/languages/elixir.md

 permalink: /user/languages/elixir/
 ---

-### Warning

-The features described here are still in development and are subject to change without backward compatibility or migration support.

 ### What This Guide Covers

 This guide covers build environment and configuration topics specific to Elixir projects.
 Please make sure to read our [Getting Started](/user/getting-started/) and [general build configuration](/user/customizing-the-build/) guides first.